ArnavK-09/moore/README.md

 | /points | View your accumulated points |
 | /lesson | Start your daily language lesson |
 | /quiz | Take a quiz to earn points |

+## Contributing 🤝

+Contributions are welcome!
+Here are ways you can contribute to this project:

+- Report bugs and issues
+- Fix bugs and add new features
+- Improve prompts
+- Add more languages

 ## License 📝